sbt/sbt-aspectj/README.md

 sbt-aspectj
 ===========

 [sbt] plugin for weaving with [aspectj].
-This plugin requires sbt 0.12.
+This plugin requires sbt 0.12 or 0.13.

 Add plugin